gustavohb/strain-gage-based-scale-system/README.md

 ### What does this code do?

-* Automate the process of taking and displaying weigh measures.
+* Automate the process of taking and displaying weight measures.
 * Demonstrate the changes in the system performance by adjusting the parameters of the sensor signal conditioning circuits.